 5. Is it worth it to form an LLC?

-Yes, it is totally worth it to form an LLC for your freelance business.
+A. Yes, forming an LLC is totally worth it for your freelance business.

 Many professionals are turning their side hustle into full-fledged profitable businesses these days.
 And registering as a business can be your first step toward success.